apoluekt/OpenRPNCalc/Doc/pcb_design.md

 ## Spacer 3

 A spacer between the main PCB and the front panel, 1.4mm-think FR4 PCB.
+The panels "A" and "D" are other parts of the key caps jig.

 <img src="images/spacer3_pcb.png" width="300px"> <img src="images/spacer3_3d.png" width="300px">